 A Black Perspective

-ACA Galleries is pleased to present a group exhibition of artworks by prominent African American artists created between 1945 and 2015.
-Since its inception, ACA has been committed to showing Black Art; giving Aaron Douglas, Ernie Crichlow, Barkley Hendricks and Charles White some of their first shows and later representing Benny Andrews, Romare Bearden Estate, Richard Mayhew, Faith Ringgold, Aminah Robinson and others.
+ACA Galleries is pleased to announce its current exhibition A Black Perspective will be extended to July 30, 2021.
+Since its inception, ACA has been committed to showing work by black artists; giving Aaron Douglas, Ernie Crichlow, Barkley Hendricks and Charles White their first shows and later representing Benny Andrews, Romare Bearden estate, Richard Mayhew, Faith Ringgold and Aminah Robinson among others.

-Jacob Lawrence, Gypsies, 1948 is rare egg tempera painting which has been in the same collection since it was purchased from the legendary Downtown Gallery over 70 years ago and is the first time it has been included in a gallery exhibition.
+Jacob Lawrence, Gypsies, 1948: This rare egg tempera painting has been in the same collection since it was purchased from the legendary Downtown Gallery over 70 years ago.

 Faith Ringgold: South African Love Story: Part 1 and Part II, a story quilt created in 1983 tells the story of two lovers living during Apartheid in South Africa from 1948 to 1991.
 It has not been on public view since the 1980s.

 The traveling exhibition organized by the Serpentine in London is currently on view at the Glenstone Museum through October 25, 2021.

 The New Museum of Contemporary Art will present a retrospective of her work February 15 through May 30, 2022.

 Aminah Robinson: A retrospective of her work is currently on view at The Columbus Museum of Art in Ohio through October 3, 2021.
 A catalogue is available.